DmLam/GrammarEdit/README.md

 Delphi IDE editor as I can.
 If you don't ever see Delphi, then there are a couple of features wich I need to say about.

-1) When you presses Ctrl and moves mouse around the text GrammarEdit highlights the syntax grammar elements (rules, symbols, sets) wich is defined somewhere in the text.
+1) When you press Ctrl and move mouse around the text GrammarEdit highlights the syntax grammar elements (rules, symbols, sets) wich are defined somewhere in the text.
 Pressing left mouse button on such highlighted word moves you to the definition of this element in the text.